 - An open, shared ledger system that’s tamper-proof without control of 51% of computers on the network

-- Decentralized management of transactions prevents large institutions or organizations from exercising central control over user’s funds
+- Decentralized management of transactions prevents large institutions or organizations from exercising central control over a user’s funds

 - Simple, inexpensive transactions across international borders